Diss track: Coalescing of the genre: early hip-hop rivalries

-East Coast vs West Coast era
+East Coast–West Coast hip hop rivalry

-The East Coast–West Coast hip-hop rivalry led to increased popularity for hip-hop diss tracks.
-This feud began with Bronx rapper Tim Dog's 1991 song "Fuck Compton", which expressed his anger at record companies' preference of West Coast artists over the East Coast.
-This song provoked many responses, including Dr. Dre's single "Fuck Wit Dre Day" the following year.
-"Fuck Wit Dre Day" is also notable as a diss track that emerged from the breakup of the group N.W.A., taking shots at former group member Eazy-E. The N.W.A. breakup also led to Ice Cube's diss track "No Vaseline" in 1991.
+The East Coast–West Coast hip-hop rivalry brought about increased popularity for hip-hop diss tracks.
+This feud began with East Coast rapper Tim Dog's 1991 song "Fuck Compton", which expressed his anger at record companies' preference of West Coast artists over the East Coast.
+"Fuck Compton" provoked many responses, including Dr. Dre's single "Fuck Wit Dre Day (And Everybody's Celebratin')" the following year.
+In addition to attacking Tim Dog, "Fuck Wit Dre Day" insults Eazy-E, who was one of Dre's fellow N.W.A members prior to the group's dissolution.
+Eazy-E responded to the diss with "Real Muthaphuckkin G's" in 1993.
+Other notable diss tracks resulting from the N.W.A breakup include Ice Cube's 1991 single "No Vaseline".

+Rappers from other regions also became involved in the East Coast–West Coast feud at times; for instance, Chicago rapper Common exchanged diss tracks with Ice Cube after Common was perceived as having insulted the West Coast on his song "I Used to Love H.E.R."

-The East Coast–West Coast rivalry came to be exemplified by the feud between 2Pac and the Notorious B.I.G., which began after Biggie's song "Who Shot Ya?" was interpreted by 2Pac as a mockery of his 1994 robbery.
-Though both B.I.G. and Puff Daddy denied involvement and asserted that "Who Shot Ya?" had been recorded before the robbery, 2Pac nevertheless retorted on several tracks, most famously "Hit 'Em Up" in 1996.
+The East Coast–West Coast rivalry came to be exemplified by the feud between Tupac Shakur and the Notorious B.I.G., which began after Biggie's song "Who Shot Ya?" was interpreted by Shakur as a mockery of his 1994 robbery.
+Though both the Notorious B.I.G. and Puff Daddy denied involvement and asserted that "Who Shot Ya?" had been recorded before the robbery, Shakur nevertheless retorted on several tracks, most famously "Hit 'Em Up" in 1996.

 Another major feud from this era was the feud between Jay-Z and Nas in the late 1990s and early 2000s.
-Jay-Z dissed Nas (as well as Prodigy of Mobb Deep) on the 2001 track "Takeover", and Nas retorted later that year with "Ether."
+Jay-Z dissed Nas (as well as Prodigy of Mobb Deep) on the 2001 track "Takeover", and Nas retorted later that year with "Ether".
 Ether in particular has come to be seen as a "classic" diss track, and caused "ether" to emerge as a slang term meaning to ruthlessly defeat someone in a rap battle.